How do we define the levels of language proficiency? Here are some general guidelines.

 The native speaker level

-Well, whatever your level, I look forward to seeing you on a Russian course in London, working on improving it to the next level up!
+But whatever your level, we look forward to seeing you on a Russian course in London, working on improving it to the next level up!